Ontological Primitives

 Ideas That Underpin the Framework

 An agent doesn't start autonomous.
-In Class 2, it's directed — the human tells it what to do.
-Autonomy emerges from position: when an agent is placed at a boundary interface (Class 3), it must act independently because there's no human mediating that interface.
-The architecture forces the autonomy.
+In Class 2, it's primarily directed — the human tells it what to do.
+Some agents may be given autonomy here (e.g. background tasks, scheduled routines), but the structure doesn't require it.
+As the business places agents in more exposed positions, humans must grant them greater autonomy — an agent at a boundary interface (Class 3) needs to act independently because there's no human mediating that interface.
+The architecture tells you where autonomy is needed; humans decide to grant it.

 Class 2 — Agent is directed.
-Human says what to do.
+Autonomy may be granted, but isn't required.

-Class 4 — Agent is autonomous internally.
+Class 4 — Agent is granted broad autonomy.
 Directs workflows, humans handle exceptions.

-Class 5 — Agent network is self-coordinating.
+Class 5 — Agent network is designed to self-coordinate.
 Humans govern, not manage.

 A Note on Scheduled Autonomy